Ancient temple for rare Athi Srinivasa Perumal and unique Sapthaswara Sri Anjaneya

 Deity of Sri Vishnu in Fig wood

 But there is another deity of Sri Vishnu in Athi wood in a place called Kozikuthi near Mayiladuthurai in Tamil Nadu.
 This deity is known by the name Sri Srinivasa Perumal.
 In Tamil He is known as Sri Vanamutti Perumal.
-This presiding deity gives dharshan to the devotees all through the year.
+This presiding deity gives darshan to the devotees all through the year.
 He is the only deity in the world who is carved out of a single Athi tree and is twenty feet tall.
 The Mythology of this deity, and how He got the name Sri Vanamutti Perumal and the place as Kozhikuthi is very interesting.

 Maharishi Pippalar